TARE wordmark

 The biggest threat to compliance is fragmented data.
 When your tracking is in one software, your testing results are in another, and your safety logs are in a three-ring binder, you have a "provenance gap."

-- Actionable Intelligence: A high-assurance system should do more than just record data—it should hypothesize.
-If tracking data shows a recurring anomaly in a specific drying room, the system should flag it for review before the COA is even generated.
+• Review Signals: A record system should help surface patterns for review.
+If tracking data shows a recurring anomaly in a specific drying room, the system should flag it before the COA is finalized.

 Next Steps for Your Lab: